-(1) Specify the State's goals and priorities for funds received under section 603 of the Rehabilitation Act for the provision of supported employment services.

-- (2) Describe the activities to be conducted, with funds reserved pursuant to section 603(d), for youth with the most significant disabilities, including: - (A) the provision of extended services for a period not to exceed 4 years; and - (B) how the State will leverage other public and private funds to increase resources for extended services and expanded supported employment opportunities for youth with the most significant disabilities.
+- (1) Specify the State's goals and priorities for funds received under section 603 of the Rehabilitation Act for the provision of supported employment services. - (2) Describe the activities to be conducted, with funds reserved pursuant to section 603(d), for youth with the most significant disabilities, including: - (A) the provision of extended services for a period not to exceed 4 years; and - (B) how the State will leverage other public and private funds to increase resources for extended services and expanded supported employment opportunities for youth with the most significant disabilities.

-OVR will use Title VI, Part B Funds to provide Supported Employment (SE) services to customers throughout the commonwealth.
+OVR will use Title VI Funds to provide Supported Employment (SE) services to customers throughout the commonwealth.
 Services are provided by way of contracts with community based rehabilitation providers using an individualized, performance-based job coaching model.
-Title I Funds will be used to provide Supported Employment services after Title VI, Part B Funds have been exhausted.
+Title I Funds will be used to provide SE services after Title VI Funds have been exhausted.

 SE services are a vital part of OVR programming.
 SE services secure employment for individuals with the most significant disabilities who would not experience an employment outcome from less intensive job placement methods.
-It is anticipated that approximately 6,900 Pennsylvanians with the most significant disabilities will receive SE services in FFY 2015.
-Of this number, an anticipated 850 individuals will receive services funded out of the Title VI, Part B Funds projected for distribution to Pennsylvania in FFY 2016.

-OVR is preparing to revise its SE policy during FFY 2015.
-OVR will consider providing more intensive evaluation throughout the life of a case to ensure that services will be provided to customers most in need.
+OVR has a number of changes planned for individuals receiving SE services, such as expanding Discovery and Customized Employment pilots.
+The following improvements listed are intended to be considered OVR goals for title VI funds.
+For example, OVR is revising its SE policy that will consider providing more intensive evaluation throughout the life of a case to ensure that services will be provided to customers most in need.
 Increasing communication among VR partners is another area under consideration.
 The SE policy revision will focus on achieving a higher level of long-term stability as part of successful employment outcomes through SE funding.

-OVR plans to continue to expand SE services for underserved populations.
+Title I Funds will be used to provide Supported Employment services after Title VI Funds have been exhausted.
+Another goal for Title VI funds includes OVR plans to continue to expand SE services for underserved populations.
 This includes providing quality services to individuals with the most significant disabilities, to increase successful outcomes for transition-aged youth, and to ensure accessibility of services for all potential customers.
-OVR plans to enhance OVR partnerships with provider agencies such as the Office of Developmental Programs, the Office of Mental Health and Substance Abuse Services and the Office of Long Term Living.
+OVR plans to enhance service coordination with partner agencies such as the Office of Developmental Programs, the Office of Mental Health and Substance Abuse Services and the Office of Long Term Living.
 These agencies provide the necessary long-term supports needed to ensure the employment success of the individual with a disability.